teemuniskanen/docs/docs/security.md

 ### HTTP/HTTPS

-By default, EBMeDS 2.0 serves its API over HTTP, with no encryption.
+By default, EBMEDS 2.0 serves its API over HTTP, with no encryption.
 It is, however, strongly recommended to enable HTTPS or use a reverse proxy like [nginx](https://nginx.org/en/) to provide SSL termination.
 There are two potentially public service that is good to protect: `api-gateway` and `kibana`.

 #### Enabling native HTTPS for `api-gateway`